A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The pragmatic solutions

-MESA uses the latter approach of reducing ${\rm \nabla_T}$ in the stellar envelope through a method known as MLT++.
-In this method, whenever the superadiabaticity exceeds a pre-defined threshold \verb|gradT_excess_f1|, MESA decreases ${\rm \nabla_T}$ to make it closer to ${\rm \nabla_{ad}}$.
-The amount of decrease is given by the combination of the parameter \verb|gradT_excess_f2| which can be defined by the user, and the parameter \verb|gradT_excess_alpha| which is calculated based on the the maximum of ${L_{\rm rad}}/{L_{\rm Edd}}$ and the minimum of ${P_{\rm gas}}/{P_{\rm total}}$ (see Appendix\,\ref{subsec:details_MLT++} for details).
+MESA uses the latter approach of reducing ${\rm \nabla_T}$ in the stellar envelope through a method known as MLT++ \footnote{In the latest MESA release, MLT++ has been replaced by a slightly different method that also works by modifying temperature gradients to boost convective efficiency \citep[see][for details]{Jermyn2022}}.
+In this method, whenever the superadiabaticity exceeds a predefined threshold \verb|gradT_excess_f1|, MESA decreases ${\rm \nabla_T}$ to make it closer to ${\rm \nabla_{ad}}$.
+The amount of decrease is given by the combination of the parameter \verb|gradT_excess_f2| which can be defined by the user, and the parameter \verb|gradT_excess_alpha| which is calculated based on the maximum of ${L_{\rm rad}}/{L_{\rm Edd}}$ and the minimum of ${P_{\rm gas}}/{P_{\rm total}}$ (see Appendix\,\ref{subsec:details_MLT++} for details).
 In general, a smaller \verb|gradT_excess_f2| implies a larger reduction in the superadiabaticity and more efficient convective transport of energy.

 We find that using the default values of the MLT++ parameters completely suppresses density inversions but it also gives unrealistic values of luminosity for the most massive stars in our set.
 Therefore, we test the models in the standard set with different combinations of parameters in MLT++, as described in Appendix\,\ref{subsec:details_MLT++}.
-Compared to the default values of the MLT++ parameters, we find that using a smaller value of \verb|gradT_excess_f2|=\tento{-1}, therefore a smaller reduction in the superadiabaticity but occurring more frequently inside the star (with $\lambda_{1} = 0.6$ and $\beta_{1}= 0.05$) is sufficient for the smooth evolution of the models without any numerical instabilities or inaccuracies.
+Compared to the default values of the MLT++ parameters, we find that using a smaller value of \verb|gradT_excess_f2|=\tento{-1}, and therefore a smaller reduction in the superadiabaticity but occurring more frequently inside the star (with $\lambda_{1} = 0.6$ and $\beta_{1}= 0.05$), is sufficient for the smooth evolution of the models without any numerical instabilities or inaccuracies.